-The Episerver platform has sophisticated search functionality which allows you to search through different types of content on a website.
-You can search for content pages and blocks, files, community objects and products, if Episerver Commerce is installed.
-The search results are automatically filtered based on access rights, so users only see content to which they have access.
+The Episerver platform has sophisticated search functionality that lets you search through different types of website content.
+You can search for content pages, blocks, files, community objects and products, if Episerver Commerce is installed.
+The search results are based on access rights, so users only see content to which they have access.

-The search is based on the open source search engine Lucene, which is utilized by the different Episerver products when retrieving content.
-The search is provider-based, making it possible to extend and customize features.
-You can use the built-in basic search features, or create your own custom filtering methods and queries.
+The search is based on the open-source search engine Lucene, which is used by the different Episerver products when retrieving content.
+The search is provider-based, letting you extend and customize features.
+You can use the built-in basic search features or create your own custom filtering methods and queries.

 Built-in search features

 The following built-in search features are included in Episerver:

 - Indexing of all content types: document files, pages and blocks.

 - Event-driven indexing, meaning instant updating of the index and search results.

 - Search results filtered on access rights.